BOTOX, Dermal & Facial Fillers

 Everyone's body is different, but Botox usually wears off in about 3-4 months and you' ll be ready to be treated again.
 It's important to avoid strenuous exercise right after treatment and be gentle when cleansing your face that night.
 The next day, though, it is completely okay to resume normal activity.

 Always be sure to find a physician who is experienced in providing Botox treatments to ensure optimal results.
-Call and schedule your appointment today with Dr. Kelly Collins at 855-377-3782.
+Call and schedule your appointment today with Dr. Repta at (480) 771-1999.